elcritch/nesper/README.md

 Nim wrappers for ESP-IDF (ESP32).
 This library builds on the new FreeRTOS/LwIP API support in Nim.

 See [Releases](https://github.com/elcritch/nesper/releases) for updates.

+P.S. it's recommended to use the ESP-IDF.py v4.0 branch

 ## Example Code